 When the body finally repairs the muscle, it is faster and binds tissue more cohesively to form stronger muscles.
-But the second requirement to this process is also crucial.
+But the second requirement of this process is also crucial.

 - The diet of the body

-During the muscle build-up, you need to supply your body with high-quality protein with essential amino acids.
-Plus, it would be best to eat a diet rich in complex carbohydrates, vitamins, and minerals.
+During the muscle build-up, you must supply your body with high-quality protein and essential amino acids.
+Plus, eating a diet rich in complex carbohydrates, vitamins, and minerals would be best.
 Essential fats are also important, though choose only the unsaturated ones.

 Step 2: Choose an impactful weight/resistance training frequency

 It means how many days a week you work out and how many hours per day.
 You must work out 3 to 5 days a week to build your muscles fast.

-However, when we study muscle building more deeply, we get to know that resistance training means how often you should train each of your muscle groups in a week.
-For this regime, we show three examples below to help you understand the concept.
+However, when we study muscle building more deeply, we know that resistance training means how often you should train each muscle group in a week.
+We show three examples below for this regime to help you understand the concept.